 Failure to adhere strictly to the page limits may be grounds to dismiss the application from scoring and consideration.

 E. Budget: In no more than one (1) page, describe proposed budget utilization and justification.
-Please identify the percentage of time that would be devoted to the research effort and include any required indirect costs that would reduce the actual amount of direct research dollars available to the applicant.
-(The reviewers will take this information into account when reviewing applications and providing recommendations for funding.)
+Please identify the percentage of time that would be devoted to the research effort.
+Please do not include indirect costs in the project budget.
+Those applications that include indirect costs (submitted prior to the updated policy limiting indirects) will still be considered; however, the reviewers will take this information into account when reviewing applications and providing recommendations for funding.

 F. Appendix: Clinical protocol, informed consent form, IRB approval notice.
 Summary statements are acceptable.